Racine, Wisconsin: History

-Native Americans inhabited the area of Racine for thousands of years.
-Artifacts that have survived include the burial mounds in what is now Mound Cemetery.
-Historians separate the natives living in the Root watershed at that time into Woodland people and Hopewell people.
-After European contacted the Natives, the Miami and later the Potawatomi expanded into the area, taking part in the French fur trade.
+Human prehistory in Racine began with Paleoindians after the last Ice Age.
+After the arrival of Europeans, the Historic period saw the Miami and later the Potawatomi expand into the area under the pressures of the French fur trade.

-In November 1674, while traveling from Green Bay to the territory of the Illinois Confederation, Father Jacques Marquette and his assistants, Jacques Largillier and Pierre Porteret, camped at the mouth of the Root River.
+In November 1674, while traveling from Green Bay to the territory of the Illinois Confederation, Father Jacques Marquette and his assistants, Jacques Largillier, Pierre Porteret, and Nathan Kowitt camped at the mouth of the Root River.
 These were the first Europeans known to visit what is now Racine County.
 Further expeditions were made in the area by René-Robert Cavelier, Sieur de La Salle in 1679 and by François Jolliet De Montigny and Jean Baptiste Bissot, Sieur de Vincennes in 1698.
 Nearly a century later, in 1791, a trading post would be established along Lake Michigan near where the Root River empties into it.

-Following the Blackhawk War, the area surrounding Racine, which had previously been off-limits, was settled by Yankees from upstate New York and New England.
+Following the Black Hawk War, the area surrounding Racine, which had previously been off-limits, was settled by Yankees from upstate New York and New England.
 In 1834 Captain Gilbert Knapp USRM, who was from Chatham, Massachusetts, founded the settlement of "Port Gilbert" at the place where the Root River empties into Lake Michigan.
 Knapp had first explored the area of the Root River valley in 1818, and returned with financial backing when the war ended.
 Within a year of Knapp's settlement hundreds of other settlers from New England and western New York had arrived and built log cabins in the area surrounding his own.
 Some of the settlers were from the town of Derby, Connecticut, and others came from the New England states of Connecticut, Massachusetts, Vermont, New Hampshire and Maine.
 The area was previously called "Kipi Kawi" and "Chippecotton" by the indigenous peoples, both names for the Root River.
 The name "Port Gilbert" was never really accepted, and in 1841 the community was incorporated as the village of Racine, after the French word for "root".
 After Wisconsin was admitted to the Union in 1848, the new legislature voted in August to incorporate Racine as a city.